Ysbyty Ifan: History

-Notable associations

 The poet William Cynwal was buried in Ysbyty Ifan in about 1588.
 He was a disciple of Gruffudd Hiraethog and took part in the second Caerwys eisteddfod in 1568.

+Prior to the construction of Thomas Telford's Holyhead road in the 19th Century, the medieval bridge at Ysbyty Ifan was an important crossing of the Afon Conwy.
+It was bypassed when Waterloo Bridge, Betws-y-Coed on Telford's road opened in 1815.